Kankoda/Web/_includes/kankoda/sdks/privacy-policy.md

 - Communicated through SDK release notes
 - Effective 30 days after notification to provide adequate notice

 ## Contact Information

 If you have questions about this privacy policy or our data practices, please contact us at:
 - Email: [{{site.email}}]({{site.urls.email}})
 - Website: [{{site.url}}]({{site.url}})

-## Compliance

-This policy is designed to comply with major privacy regulations including GDPR, CCPA, and other applicable data protection laws.